 - Embrace their questions.
 Avoid a “hush-hush” attitude towards hot button topics surrounding diversity.
 Do your best to show your child you are comfortable talking through their questions at an age-appropriate level.
 If you are not sure of the answer, do a little research together!

 - Empower your child as a change agent.
 Teach your child the power of their words.
-Reinforce that they can set an example and serve as a leader among family and friends when it comes to combating injustice.
+Recognize that they can set an example and serve as a leader among family and friends when it comes to combating injustice.

 Top Diversity Books for Kids